typst-community/rfcs/rfcs/0001-doctring-syntax.typ

 === Issue 2.1: block comments

 Rust doesn't allow block comments as doc comments.
 It is also not suitable for Typst.
-At least the `*` prefix used by js-doc style is a valid prefix for block comments.
+At least the `*` prefix used by js-doc style is a special markup in typst.

 === Issue 2.2: The place of doc comments